0117 962 1111 – email@example.com

 Answer.
 There are 2 types of 18ct white gold.
 I use the one that is high in Palladium it is white all the way through and does not need rhodium plating .
-Other 18ct white gold with different alloys is slightly yellowy and need to be rhodium plated.
-This will wear off after a few months and need to be rhodium plated again.
+Other 18ct white gold with different alloys is slightly yellowy and needs to be rhodium plated.
+This will wear off after a few months and needs to be rhodium plated again.

 Q. Can different carat gold be melted together?

 A. Yes any carat gold can be melted together but the end hallmarked grade cannot be guaranteed.
 Platinum and Palladium are difficult to successfully melt down as there can be no contamination with solder or other metals.
 22ct yellow gold wedding rings can be melted with Palladium to make white gold.

 Q. Do you have any precious stones available for me to buy.

 A. I have an extensive range of precious stones and diamonds to view but can always get the stone you want in any shape and size from my stone and diamond dealer in London.
 These can be ready to view within a few days depending on the availability of the stones.

 Q. I want to buy a diamond but don’t know much about the quality of the stones can you help?